 5. You Need to Upgrade to Access Many Basic Forms and Schedules

-eSmart’s free filing option doesn’t offer access to many necessary IRS forms or support for filing any schedules.
-You need to upgrade at least to the Basic plan, and possibly pricier plans, to access more forms and schedules.
+eSmart’s Basic filing option doesn’t offer access to many necessary IRS forms.
+You need to upgrade at least to the Deluxe plan, and possibly all the way to Premium, to accommodate more complex tax situations.
 By contrast, FreeTaxUSA offers access to virtually every available IRS form, including those pertinent to uncommon tax situations.

 Though eSmart Tax might not have the name recognition of H&R Block or TurboTax, it’s backed by Liberty Tax, a bona fide tax preparation company.
 Liberty Tax appears to have fixed many of the limitations that plagued earlier versions of eSmart Tax, suggesting that it’s fully invested in the product.

 However, lingering functionality issues – particularly the difficulty I had with something as simple as creating an account – left a bad taste in my mouth.
 With so many proven alternatives out there, I’d recommend shopping around before settling on eSmart, and you may want to jump ship at the first sign of trouble.

 For more options, check out our full list of Top-Rated Free Online Tax Preparation Services.